 The seedlings are small when they sprout, and they grow slowly, so they require close monitoring the first few 2-3 months, to ensure they are not neglected.

 Lighting -- After they sprout, keep them in a bright spot, with protection from afternoon sun.

 Watering: After the seedlings are 5 weeks old, you may allow the soil surface to dry out between waterings, but aim to keep the rest of the soil evenly moist most of the time.
 Never let it dry out completely, but also avoid keeping it constantly soggy.

 If your water supply is very high in minerals (= "hard water"), it's best to use bottled water or rainwater.

 Fertilizing -- Feed weekly with a very dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for this, because it is easily absorbed and contains all essential nutrients.
 After 3 months, you may switch to a granular fertilizer, feeding at half the dosage on the package.
 Or continue feeding weekly with dilute liquid fertilizer.

 Repotting -- Once your seedlings are at least 1.5 inches tall (4 cm), you may repot them to larger containers.
 Repot gently to avoid damaging the root hairs.
-Repot into a porous mix, such as half potting soil and half fine-grade orchid bark (or perlite).
-For the first week or two after repotting, shade from sun and give no fertilizer.
+Repot into a porous mix, such as half potting soil and half orchid bark (fine-grade) or perlite.

 Insects to watch for -- Look for any insects that you find on your other houseplants.
 Aphids, mealy bugs, and spider mites might attack them, but insecticidal soap spray can control them.